What Are SATs in the UK?

 If you have a child at primary school in England, you’re probably aware of SATs.
 In this post, we look at the exams at each level and provide advice on the best way to prepare for them.

 SATs are national tests that children take twice during their primary school life.
 Firstly, at the end of Key Stage 1 (KS1) in Year 2, and then secondly, at the end of Key Stage 2 (KS2) in Year 6.
 These standardised tests are actually known as End of Key Stage Tests and Assessments, but most people know them as SATs.

 SATs are an indicator of the progress your child has made at school so far.
 They are not a measure of whether your child is passing or failing; they simply show what level your child is currently working to.

 Every year, there is a debate about the effectiveness of SATs.
 Our advice is to find out your child’s preferred learning methods and support them during the build-up to the exams.

 KS1 tests are assessed by teachers.
 This means that there is no external marking, except occasionally for moderation, and the tests themselves tend to be fairly informal, so as not to create any undue pressure for pupils.
 Currently, children are tested in maths (arithmetic) and English (reading, spelling, punctuation and grammar).
-However, under new government plans, in the near-future, SATs at KS1 level could be scrapped.

 In Years 3, 4 and 5, some schools choose to have children take optional SATs.
 Although the results from these tests are not nationally recorded, they do enable teachers to assess a child’s progress.